szczyglis-dev/py-gpt/README.md

 **Image (vision)**  (file_image_vision)

 This loader can operate in two modes: local model and API.
-If the local mode is enabled, then the local model will be used.
-The local mode requires a Python/PyPi version of the application and is not available in the compiled or Snap versions.
+If local mode is enabled, a local vision model is used.
+Local mode requires the Python/PyPi version of the application and is not available in compiled or Snap versions.
-If the API mode (default) is selected, then the OpenAI API and the standard vision model will be used.
+If API mode (default) is selected, the loader uses the image model configured in `Plugins -> Settings -> Chat with Files (LlamaIndex, inline) -> Image model` (default: `gpt-4o`).

-**Note:** Usage of API mode consumes additional tokens in OpenAI API (for `GPT-4 Vision` model)!
+**Note:** API mode sends the image to the configured API model and may incur provider/API usage costs.

-Local mode requires `torch`, `transformers`, `sentencepiece` and `Pillow` to be installed and uses the `Salesforce/blip2-opt-2.7b` model to describing images.
+Local mode requires `torch`, `transformers`, `sentencepiece` and `Pillow` and uses `Salesforce/blip2-opt-2.7b` to describe images.

 - `keep_image` - bool, default: `False`
 - `local_prompt` - str, default: `Question: describe what you see in this image.
 Answer:`
-- `api_prompt` - str, default: `Describe what you see in this image` - Prompt to use in API
+- `api_prompt` - str, default: `Describe what is visible in the image, do it as accurately as possible, including a comprehensive description of all details` - Prompt to use in API mode
-- `api_model` - str, default: `gpt-4-vision-preview` - Model to use in API
+- `api_model` - str, default: `gpt-4o` - API model fallback; when running inside PyGPT it is set from the `Image model` option in the `Chat with Files (LlamaIndex, inline)` plugin
 - `api_tokens` - int, default: `1000` - Max output tokens in API

 **IPYNB Notebook files**  (file_ipynb)